-It is often said that movies are a form of escapism, allowing one to remove themselves form their own reality.
+It is often said that movies are a form of escapism, allowing one to remove themselves from their own reality.
 On occasion, one becomes so removed from reality that they feel part of the movie that they’re supposed to be viewing.
 Everest is exactly that – an adventure which is meant to be experienced, not seen.

 Rob Hall (Jason Clarke) is a mountain-climber who hails from New Zealand, and a very experienced one at that.
 He is also the owner-operator of “Adventure Consultants”, a company which runs guided tours of the world’s tallest mountain, Mount Everest.
 Although he romanticises about journeying the Himalayan peak, Rob knows all too well of the risks associated with mountaineering – the lack of oxygen and extreme cold mean it’s not for the faint of heart.